space-nuko/sd-webui-utilities/README.md

 This is a small repository of various Python scripts I've developed for automating things related to Stable Diffusion datasets and outputs, like scraping images and modifying caption files.

+To run the scripts in this repository, you'll need to install the requirements with `pip install -r requirements.txt` first.

 ## tagtools.py

 The big one, this is meant to be an all-in-one script for all things related to `.txt` caption sidecars next to images in your Stable Diffusion training datasets.
 Pass `-h` on the command line for more details like extra arguments related to each command.